Yandy Díaz Preview, Player Props: Rays vs. Rockies

 - The Rockies' 5.57 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 178 total home runs at a clip of 1.4 per game (third-most in the league).
+- Rockies pitchers combine to allow the third-most home runs in baseball (180 total, 1.4 per game).

-- Gomber (9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched) looks for his 10th win when he makes the start for the Rockies, his 26th of the season.
+- Lambert gets the start for the Rockies, his eighth of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts in 66 1/3 innings pitched.

-- His last time out was on Wednesday against the Arizona Diamondbacks, when the left-hander went 5 1/3 innings, surrendering six earned runs while allowing seven hits.
+- The righty's most recent time out was on Saturday against the Chicago White Sox, when he tossed seven innings, surrendering one earned run while allowing four hits.

+- The 26-year-old has an ERA of 5.02, with 7.6 strikeouts per nine innings, in 21 games this season.
+Opponents have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.